Ranagol/webpage-template/readme.md

 ## 3.7 Eloquent
 The app uses Eloquent to work with db, similar like Laravel.
-All future models should inherit Illuminate\Database\Eloquent\Model; like it was done in app\models\User.php. illuminate/database composer package is used for this feature.
+All future models should inherit Illuminate\Database\Eloquent\Model; like it was done in app\models\User.php.
+After this setup we can use models like in Laravel. illuminate/database composer package is used for this feature.

 ## 3.8 Routes

-### 3.8.1 General description
 For routing I used the bramus/router composer package.

-### 3.8.2 Middleware
+Everything regarding routes is in the ./router dir.
+The ./router/routes.php contains the router setup, this is the central place for the routes.

-Only the login, register, logout views are accessible for a not-logged-in user.
+MIDDLEWARE: Only the login, register, logout views are accessible for a not-logged-in user.
 The app is checking in the $_SUPERGLOBAL, if the user is logged in.